OpenBMB/AgentVerse/README.md

     prompt_template: *professor_prompt
     llm:
       llm_type: text-davinci-003    # Will use OpenAICompletion LLM
-      model: text-davinci-003       # The argument passed to the api call
+      model: text-davinci-003       # The arguments passed to the api call
       temperature: 0.7
       max_tokens: 250
 ```